priyal-agrawal/Tech_Challenges/Challenge 1/Step4_Setup_Network_Security_Group.md

 ## Create application security groups

-An application security group enables you to group together servers with similar functions, such as web servers.
+An application security group enables you to group servers with similar functions, such as web servers.

 1. Select Create a resource in the upper left-hand corner of the portal.

-2. In the search box, enter Application security group.
+2. In the search box, enter the Application security group.
 Select Application security group in the search results.

 3. In the Application security group page, select Create.